Mitigating Selection Bias with Node Pruning and Auxiliary Options: Experiments

-\paragraph{BNP + AOI consistently improves base model performance by reducing selection bias.} Table~\ref{tbl:main} shows the performance of our methods with three LLMs and MCQ datasets.
-For all models and data sets, BNP and/or AOI increased accuracy and F1 score and decreased RSD and CKLD.
-It is especially noteworthy that Llama-3's accuracy on ARC-Challenge improves from 52.3$\%$ to 65.3$\%$ when both BNP and AOI are applied; an outstanding 24.9$\%$ increase.
+\paragraph{BNP + AOI consistently improves base model performance by reducing selection bias.} Table~\ref{tbl:main} shows how our methods affect three different LLMs across multiple datasets.
+Both BNP and AOI help in two ways: they increase accuracy and F1 scores while reducing selection bias (measured by RSD and CKLD).
+The improvement can be dramatic - for example, using both methods increases Llama-3's accuracy on the ARC-Challenge dataset from 52.3\% to 65.3\%, a 24.9\% improvement.

-\paragraph{Our method can be applied together with other debiasing and decoding methods.} For further insight, we compare our methods with other debiasing and decoding approaches: Chain-of-Thought~(CoT; \cite{wei2022chain}), In-Context Learning~(ICL; \cite{brown2020language}), and Decoding by Contrasting Layers~(DoLa; \cite{chuang2023dola}).
+\paragraph{Our method can be applied with other debiasing and decoding methods.} For further insight, we compare our methods with other debiasing and decoding approaches: Chain-of-Thought~(CoT; \cite{wei2022chain}), In-Context Learning~(ICL; \cite{brown2020language}), and Decoding by Contrasting Layers~(DoLa; \cite{chuang2023dola}).
 For CoT, we follow the implementation of OpenAI Evals~\citep{OpenAIEvals} by first prompting with ``Let's think step by step", and then using the generated explanation to regenerate the final prediction.
 In the case of ICL, we take one question from the training set to retrieve $N!$ choice-permuted questions, where $N$ is the number of choices.
 Then, we randomly select three questions from the choice-permuted pool and create demonstrative examples from them, where the LLM agent always answers the choice-permuted questions correctly.

-Concrete prompt formats and details are provided in Appendix~\ref{apdx:baselines}.
-These baseline methods can be used along with our debiasing methods.
-Both question answering and debiasing improve when our methods are applied together (Table~\ref{tbl:baselines}), even achieving the best performance in collaboration with appropriate baselines.
-Note that the values denoted with `$*$' are measured only when our BNP is applied because AOI did not fare well in those cases.
+Combining our methods with these existing approaches improves both answer accuracy and bias reduction (Table~\ref{tbl:baselines}).
+For some combinations, marked with '*', we found that only BNP (without AOI) worked well.
+Full implementation details appear in Appendix~\ref{apdx:baselines}.